 Check the casualty for shock, and if possible, try to cool the burn for at least 10 minutes with plenty of clean, cold water or other non-toxic liquid.
 Don’t try to remove anything that’s sticking to the burn.

 Always carry a first aid kit – you might never need it, but it could save a life.
-Learn first aid – you can get first aid training from a qualified organisation such as St John Ambulance and Brigade, St Andrew’s First Aid, British Red Cross Society, or any suitable qualified body.
+Learn first aid – you can get first aid training from a qualified organisation such as St John Ambulance and Brigade, St Andrew’s First Aid, British Red Cross Society, or any suitably qualified body.

 The driving licence bill ( mandatory first aid training) has the support of the British Red Cross and St Johns Ambulance.